Frequently Asked Questions

 How many credits do I need to take each semester to receive federal loans?

 Students need to maintain half-time status (6 credits) each semester in order to receive federal loans.
-There are private loan options available for students who are less than halftime.
+There are private loan options available for students who are less than half time.
+(Note: Blended Learning students registered for the standard number of credits for their cohort are considered to be enrolled half time, and CAM students enrolled in 4.5 or more credits are considered to be enrolled half time.)

 Will I lose my other financial aid if I decline my Graduate Assistantship or Federal Work-Study?